syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/WeightValuePath.md

 ---
 layout: post
-title: WeightValuePath | Windows Forms | Syncfusion
+title: WeightValuePath in Windows Forms TreeMap control | Syncfusion
-description: weightvaluepath
+description: Learn about WeightValuePath support in Syncfusion Windows Forms TreeMap control and more details.
 platform: windowsforms
 control: TreeMap
 documentation: ug
 ---

-# Weight Value Path
+# WeightValuePath in Windows Forms TreeMap

 The [`WeightValuePath`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.TreeMap.TreeMap.html#Syncfusion_Windows_Forms_TreeMap_TreeMap_WeightValuePath) of the tree map control is a path to a field on the source object that serves as the "weight" of the object.